- Fee assured

 In the event of an urgent query following treatment, Bupa members should use the following contact details

-At Nuffield Wolverhamton, there is an on call doctor available out of office hour.
+At Nuffield Wolverhampton, there is an on call doctor available out of office hours.
 If needed I can be called in.